alopez/alopez.github.com/_posts/2018-11-03-nlp-conferences-and-climate-change.md

 Obviously, there are many other ways you can reduce your carbon footprint and contribute to the enormous task ahead.
-But I was trained as a computer scientist, and I know that if you want to lower some cost, you start with the biggest cost first because that’s where the biggest gains are.
+But I was trained as a computer scientist, and I know that if you want to lower costs, you start with the biggest cost first because that’s where the biggest gains are.
 My goal isn’t to minimize other things you can do, and it isn’t to tell you to just stop conferencing.
-It’s an invitation: if you believe that the scientific exchange of conferences is important, how can you reimagine that exchange to make is much less damaging to the environment and far more inclusive than it is right now?
+It’s an invitation: if you believe that the scientific exchange that happens at conferences is important, how can you reimagine that exchange to make is much less damaging to the environment and far more inclusive than it is right now?